 Hatcher Law Group’s offices are located in Charlotte and Davidson, North Carolina.
 In addition to representing clients in Mecklenburg County, we also practice in Concord and Cabarrus County, Statesville and Iredell County, Monroe and Union County, and Gastonia and Gaston County.

 At Hatcher Law Group, we believe that the best way to ease the pain associated with divorce is to educate our clients about their rights following separation and leading to divorce.
-Too often, husbands and wives and mothers and fathers fail to protect themselves or their children because they simply do not understand North Carolina’s laws and their rights regarding divorce and/or child custody.
+Too often, couples fail to protect themselves or their children because they simply do not understand North Carolina’s laws and their rights regarding divorce and/or child custody.
 Our attorneys have created the family law portion of this site with hopes of providing you, the reader, with insight into North Carolina’s laws on divorce and tools to help you through your separation.
 To view North Carolina’s divorce related laws, simply click here.
 We offer a child support calculator to assist you in determining child support obligations under North Carolina’s presumptive guidelines.
 The laws and how they affect someone going through divorce or a custody battle are explained step-by-step in our family law practice area topics.
 Finally, we are always happy to provide more information on these divorce topics if you contact us or make an appointment to meet with any of our family law attorneys in our Charlotte offices.
 Separation and divorce are tough enough; you don’t have to go through it alone.
 Let us help.